pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 **Core Idea**

-Population residing along the roads which reach to a hospital witihin a particular time is dependant on that hospital.
+Population residing along the roads which reach to a hospital within a particular time is dependant on that hospital.

 **Approach**